August-Bolter/SWEN303-Project/MasterDocument.md

 The combination of the top three issues we have listed with the project is incredibly problematic.
 This is due to the fact that this combination causes the app to be unusable / the user to not want to use it, and that defeats the very purpose of the app in the first place.
 __________________________________________________________________________________________________________
 #### Existing Solutions
-There are a number of systems that are similar to PeerWise such as Kahootz, GoSoapBox, and Wooclap.
+There are a number of systems that are similar to PeerWise such as Kahoot, GoSoapBox, and Wooclap.
 <br>

 All these services have a large sign up/sign in banner at the top of their home page so that it’s the first thing that you see when you first visit the website.
 Below this they show people that have used their service.
 Each persons’ demographics and occupation are shown as well therefore, people visiting the website find it easier to identify whether they would use it since they can see if they are similar to the userbase.
 There are also quotes from these users explaining their positive experiences with it.
 This means visitors of the site will be more likely to use it.